-With all these elements, the progressive improvements in NWC/GEO-HRW versions have reduced the limitations this algorithm could previously have.
+With all these elements, the progressive improvements have reduced the limitations this algorithm could previously have.
 Especially, the presence of geographical areas inside the working region where NWC/GEO-HRW algorithm does not find any AMV vector is now smaller.
 However, because the presence of humidity patters in the clear air areas where tracers can adequately be defined and tracked is not guaranteed, and because in general clear air AMVs have worse validation statistics, the presence of areas where no AMVs are available and no information can be extracted is still possible.
-The users should evaluate, which implications this might have when using NWC/GEO-HRW algorithm.
+The users should evaluate, which implications this might have when using NWC/GEO-HRW.

-The experience with the two new generation satellites (Himawari-8/9 and GOES-R), will also be very useful for the development of the AMV algorithm for MTG-Imager satellite series, for which the main issues seem to be related to the density and quality of AMVs at low levels.
+The experience had since 2018 with the new generation satellites (Himawari-8/9 and GOES-R), is also very useful for the development of the AMV algorithm for MTG-Imager satellite series, for which the main issues seem to be related to the density and quality of AMVs at low levels.